smt/standards_docs/doc/Front-end Development Standards.md

 #### Quotes

-In keeping with the strictness of XHTML code conventions, according to the W3C, all attributes must have a value, and must use double-quotes (<a href="http://w3.org/TR/xhtml1/#h-4.4">source</a>).
+In keeping with the strictness of XHTML code conventions, according to the W3C, all attributes must have a value, and must use double-quotes ([source](http://w3.org/TR/xhtml1/#h-4.4)).
 The following are examples of proper and improper usage of quotes and attribute/value pairs.

 ##### Correct